 In Year 4 they have learnt about the amazing animals that are found in these countries and about the habitats that they live in.
 They also learnt about African schools and compared a school day in Africa to their own school day.
 They have completed African Art and drama activities.

-Upper Key Stage 2 – Fairgrounds and World War Two
+Upper Key Stage 2 – Fairgrounds, World War Two and Natural Disasters

 As part of the Anne Frank topic, the Year 5 and 6 children travelled to the Holocaust Memorial Centre.
 They learned about a boy called Leo, who was a young Jew who lived in Berlin during WWII, and how he managed to escape Germany on the Kindertransport.